tonyc973/Agentic-RAG-in-Production/README.md

-A multi-user **Agentic RAG (Retrieval-Augmented Generation)** application.
+This is a multi-user **Agentic RAG (Retrieval-Augmented Generation)** application.
 This platform allows users to interact with PDFs and with the internet, all the being powered by autonomous AI agents.
 The project is fully dockerized with persistent database storage, cookie-based session management, and secure vector namespaces.

 ---